GIScience/gis-training-resource-center/content/Wiki/en_qgis_geoprocessing_wiki.md

 ## Clip
 - With the ![](/fig/mAlgorithmClip.png) `Clip` tool you can extract and retain the spatial extent of one vector layer based on the boundaries of another layer.
 - `Input Layer`: refers to the specific __layer to be clipped__, for instance, a road network.
-- `Overlay Layer`: e.g. a polygon layer of the region (e.g. borders of Heidelberg)
+- `Overlay Layer`: e.g. a polygon layer of the region (e.g. borders of Heidelberg).

 :::{dropdown} Example: Extract the rail network of Germany
 :open: